-Next, connect the battery backup wires in the rear of the control panel, and plug it into the wall outlet.
+Next, connect the battery backup wires to the rear of the control panel, and plug it into the wall outlet.

 Then call Frontpoint to activate your new system.
 The technician will bring the system online for you and walk you through all the functions.
 They’ll show you how to set the different modes (stay and away) and educate you on when to use each one.

-They give you a 2 day test window for you to learn the system before the system goes live, so that if you accidentally set off the alarm the police will not be called.
-However, if you need more time to get acquainted with it, they are more than happy to give you a longer test period.
+Frontpoint provides a 2-day test window for you to learn the system before the system goes live.
+This is helpful as the police will not be called if you accidentally set off the alarm.
+However, if you need more time to get acquainted with your system, they are more than happy to give you a longer test period.